aforward/doex/README.md

 ]
 ```

-This will give you access to `mix doex.*` tasks (instead of globally installing
+This will give you access to `doex *` tasks (instead of globally installing
 the `doex` escript).
 You will also have programtic access from your `Doex` module
 as well; so you could expose feature directly within your application as well.